 Those who want to play poker can learn and improve strategies for doing so without ever relying on public school education.
 These things could be taught.
 But it is unlikely that formal education is required to learn such fundamental rules and inferencing patterns (unless perhaps in advanced post-secondary in- struction in applied math or economic game theory).
 Poker-playing like so many other things is aptly taught through learning resources within cultural immersion and requiring no formal schooling.
 Indeed, as psychologist Steven Pinker notes the Sans, a people of so-called undeveloped civilization, are sen- sitive to Bayesian statistical reasoning without the advantage of formal schooling.
 Nonetheless, as context becomes more complex, the advantages of formal training in statistical reasoning advances pragmatic skills in what was already recognized intuitively as advantageous thinking protocols (Pinker, 2021: pp. 166-169).

 Families, hospitals, and social services do a superb job of teaching young par- ents how to change diapers.
 In short, many things some want placed in the pub- lic-school curriculum are addressed sufficiently by other social resources.
-Sacri- ficing the resources of formal education for these new tasks in “cultural basics” is costly in terms of student intellectual development.
+Sacrificing the resources of formal education for these new tasks in “cultural basics” is costly in terms of student intellectual development.
 Merely noting needs and benefits does not establish the wisdom of introducing new material that sacrifice the four “r’s” and derivative subject material.
-New material cannot be added en- dlessly.
+New material cannot be added endlessly.

 Problems in the Past Are Still with Us